Travel guide

 eSIM "No Service": How to Restore Coverage in One Minute

-What "No service" means with an eSIM
+What "No Service" means with an eSIM

 The difference from a physical SIM is subtle but important.
 With an eSIM, two or more profiles coexist on the same phone, so you have to tell it which one to use for data and which for calls.
-If you leave that division incomplete, the result is a screen with zero coverage even if the plan is perfectly active.
-That's why it's best to rule out causes from most common to least common, without deleting anything at first.
-If you've just installed it and still no data appears despite the eSIM being installed, start with the basics before suspecting the provider.
+If you've never used a virtual eSIM and want to understand exactly what it is before diagnosing the fault, that guide explains it without technical jargon.
+If you leave that distribution incomplete, the result is a screen with zero coverage even if the plan is perfectly active.
+That's why it's advisable to rule out causes from the most common to the least common, without deleting anything at the outset.
+If you've just installed it and no data appears despite having the eSIM installed, start with the basics before suspecting the provider.

 Photo: Beyzaa Yurtkuran · Pexels